bcarpenter7/tune-collector-final/README.md

 ## Tunes

-The _Tune_ model is used to store information about the _tunes_ that you know how to play.
+The _Tune_ model is used to store information about the _tunes_ that you know how to play or are currently learning.
 The most important fields are the name of the _tune_, the key it is played in, the tuning required for your instrument, and your personal rating of 1 to 5 stars.
 It can also store the fiddler known for playing it, the state of origin, and a brief description.
 All tunes are associated with the _user_ that created it through a related _User_ model.

 ### Routes